petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-monitor-pool-events.md

 A Log Analytics workspace is a centralized data repository in Azure Monitor that allows you to collect, analyze, and query telemetry data from various Azure resources and services.

 ### Create a log analytics workspace
-Before configuring Log Analytics for standby pools, ensure you have a Log Analytics workspace set up.
-Follow these steps to create one:
+Before configuring monitoring for standby pools, ensure you have a Log Analytics workspace set up.

 1. Navigate to the [Azure portal](https://portal.azure.com/).
 2. In the search bar, type **Log Analytics workspaces** and select it from the results.